 [Some teach that this resurrection is only for a limited subset of all Christians: those that have been beheaded, and those alive during the time of the Beast.

 [But this is reading the KJV translation of Revelation 20:4 too literally.
 That teaching is undermined by other major translations of this verse, including the New KJV, the NIV, the NLT, and the RSV and other authoritative translations.

 [And it would contradict 1 Corinthians 15:51-52 and I Thessalonians 4:16-17, which tell us that all Christians, dead or alive (including Christians who died with their heads still on) will rise at the time of the Last Trumpet at Christ’s Return.]

 Notice verses 5 in this same chapter.
 Speaking of Christians of this age:

 “They came to life and reigned with Christ a thousand years.
 (The rest of the dead did not come to life until the thousand years were ended.)
 This is the first resurrection.”
 NIV

 But if no Christians are included in this group (“the rest of the dead”), why does verse 15 begin with the word “if'”?

-Why will some of “the dead, great and small” be thrown into the Lake of Fire, while others will not?
+Why will only some of “the dead, great and small” will be thrown into the Lake of Fire, while others will not?

 The only way any people in that group in verse 12 can have their names added to the Book of Life is by being confronted with and by accepting the Gospel.
 (Note that the Book of Life is said to be “open”, not closed tight, locked and shut.)